evolvedmicrobe/BWA-Sharp/README.md

 ###Introduction

-This is a C# wrapper around the bwa mem program API.
-This code allows you to call BWA from C# (or python or F#) and returns fully typed objects.
+This library is a C# wrapper around the bwa mem program API.
+This code allows you to call BWA from C# (or python or F#) and obtain fully typed SAMAlignment object compatible with .NET Bio classes.
+It differs from previous wrappers as it does not require the user to run the index command prior to calling this program, and also does not to the interop through a C++ layer.
 Bwa mem was originally written by Heng Li and is available at: http://bio-bwa.sourceforge.net/.
 BWA was released under GPLv3, which I trust was a good choice, and so this license also applies to this code.

 This C# library comes as a .dll file.
 This file depends on a shared library that is compiled by gcc as 64 bit.
 To use on 32 bit systems the user must alter the make file appropriately.